sri-rang/securities-case/README.md

 ### securities-case-web

 securities-case-web implements a REST API to retrieve the instrument list '/instruments' and contains a websocket to retrieve updates of instrument prices.

-## The Assignment

-Please refactor the index.html to a AngularJS or React page.
-The page should show all the instruments and their prices.
-Instrument price updates should preferably be shown and highlighted in this page using the available WebSocket.

-please create a clone of this repository and send me a zip-file or sent me a pull request!